Axis Zipstream technology

 Summary

-Axis Zipstream technology makes it possible to use higher resolution and increase forensic usability, while reducing storage costs.
-The intelligent compression method ensures that important image details get enough attention in the video stream, while unnecessary data is removed.
+Axis Zipstream technology makes it possible to increase forensic usability by using full frame rate and higher resolution while reducing storage costs.
+The intelligent compression method ensures that important image details are preserved in the video stream, while unnecessary data is omitted.

 Zipstream consists of a collection of algorithms that analyze the video stream in real time:

-Dynamic ROI (regions of interest) — this identifies regions of interest based on objects, people, or motion in the scene, and applies the correct level of compression from a forensic perspective.
+• Dynamic ROI (regions of interest) – identifies regions of interest based on objects, people, or motion in the scene, and applies the correct level of compression from a forensic perspective.

-Dynamic GOP (group of pictures) — this algorithm makes the camera send bandwidth-intense I-frames less frequently when there is no motion in the scene.
+• Dynamic GOP (group of pictures) – makes the camera send bandwidth-intense I-frames less frequently when there is no motion in the scene.

-Dynamic FPS (frames per second) — this reduces the bitrate when there is little or no motion in the scene.
-The camera captures and analyzes video at full frame rate, but unnecessary frames are not encoded.
+• Dynamic FPS (frames per second) – reduces the bitrate when there is little or no motion in the scene.
+The camera captures and analyzes video at full frame rate, but unnecessary frames are removed.

-Zipstream is continuously being improved and given additional features.
-Since its introduction to the market in 2015, Zipstream enhancements include PTZ camera functionality, support for 4K Ultra HD, multi-megapixel, and 360-degree-panoramic cameras, dynamic FPS limitation, and dynamic FPS frame skipping.
-A recent update was adding a profile that optimizes the video stream for storage.
-This enables more advanced video compression techniques while also making it easier and more intuitive to use Zipstream.
+Zipstream is continuously improved and enhanced.
+Since its introduction to the market in 2015, Zipstream has been enhanced with PTZ camera functionality, support for 4K Ultra HD, thermal, and 360-degree-panoramic cameras, dynamic FPS limitation, and dynamic FPS frame skipping.
+More recently, two Zipstream profiles have been added, which enable more advanced video compression techniques but also make Zipstream easier and more intuitive to use.
+The storage profile optimizes the video stream for storage, while the network load-balancing profile optimizes it for high-load network scenarios.

-Zipstream now has AV1 support in cameras based on system-on-chip ARTPEC-9.
-These cameras have support for AV1 and H.265 in parallel with H.264 to enable flexible migration over an extended transition period.
+Zipstream has AV1 support in cameras based on the system-on-chip ARTPEC-9.
+These cameras have support for all three video codecs in parallel (AV1, H.265, and H.264) to enable flexible migration over an extended transition period.
 ARTPEC-9 can deliver multiple streams simultaneously up to the maximum performance limit of the chip.

 Introduction

-Axis Zipstream technology is optimized for video surveillance, and is a standard-compatible video encoder implementation that is radically more efficient than standard encoders.
-It lowers bandwidth and storage requirements by an average of 50% or more.
-Zipstream is a collection of intelligent compression algorithms that ensure that important details in the image get enough attention in the video stream, while unnecessary data is removed.
+Axis Zipstream technology is a standard-compatible video encoder implementation that is radically more efficient than standard encoders.
+It is optimized for video surveillance and lowers bandwidth and storage requirements by an average of 50% or more.
+Zipstream consists of a collection of intelligent compression algorithms that make sure that important details in the image maintain full resolution in the video stream, while unnecessary data is omitted.
 Zipstream is continuously improved with additional dynamic features.

 Surveillance video needs to be processed before it can be efficiently stored.
 This is done using video compression algorithms that encode video data by reducing and removing redundant information.
-These algorithms locate regions in the video that have already been transferred, so that redundant sending in the next image frame can be avoided.
-The algorithms also identify places in the video where details can be removed without reducing the visual quality.
+The algorithms locate regions in the video that have already been transferred, so that redundant sending of the next image frame can be avoided.
+The algorithms also identify places in the video where details can be omitted without reducing the visual quality.

-State-of-the-art video compression methods that function well together are grouped into an international standard, which is a video stream syntax created for storing, sharing, and viewing video.
+International standards for video encoding, such as H.264, AV1, and H.265, group compression methods that function well together, to form video stream syntaxes for storing, sharing, and viewing video.

-H.265 was meant to replace H.264, but licensing issues made it hard for companies to use it widely.
+• H.265 was meant to replace H.264, but licensing issues made it hard for companies to use it widely.
 As a result, it has been difficult for hardware vendors to preinstall client decoders, and also too complex for end users to implement them on their own.
+H.265 is also known as High Efficiency Video Coding (HEVC) or ITU-T H.265.
+It was jointly developed by ISO/IEC Moving Picture Experts Group and ITU-T Video Coding Experts Group.

 How does Zipstream work?